Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

  - I viewed the site on different browsers to see how it reacted.

-- I would open up a different browser be it be it mozilla,internet explorer or google.
+- I would open up a different browser, be it be it mozilla, internet explorer or google.

 - I would interact and click all the links available to make sure they worked.

-- Interact with all interactive elements and code to make sure it ran they way its supposed to.
+- Interact with all interactive elements and code to make sure it ran the way it is supposed to.

 ## Security Testing
 All pages were tested to make sure that no unauthorised users can access pages they should not have access to.
 If a user is logged out, they have no access to any pages they should not have access to.
 All admin only pages can only be accessed by the admin.
 Redirects are all working as expected, with correct flash messages present.